SummerSlam (2004): Aftermath

-On the August 16 episode of Raw, Randy Orton defeated Chris Benoit in a rematch to retain the World Heavyweight Championship.
+On the August 16 episode of Raw, Randy Orton celebrated his win and was given a standing ovation by the crowd with golden balloons and confetti dropping into the arena.
+He thanked the crowd and proclaimed that the "Orton era has begun".
+Later on in the night, he defeated Chris Benoit in a rematch to retain the World Heavyweight Championship.
 After the match, Evolution (Batista, Ric Flair, and Triple H), threw Orton a mock celebration, only to reveal that they were not pleased with his new victory.
 While Batista had Orton propped on his shoulders, Triple H gave him a pleased thumbs up, but abruptly changed it to a thumbs-down.
 He then told Batista to drop Orton to the mat, and Flair and Batista attacked Orton as Triple H told him that he was nothing without Evolution, and decided that Orton was on his own.
 On the August 23 episode of Raw, Triple H told Orton to give him the title or "pay the price".
 Orton refused, and then he spat in Triple H's face and hit him with the title belt turning Orton into a face.
 Raw General Manager Eric Bischoff then scheduled a match between Orton and Triple H for the title at Unforgiven.
 At Unforgiven, Orton lost the title when he was pinned by Triple H.

 The feud between John "Bradshaw" Layfield (JBL) and The Undertaker continued.
-The next few weeks on SmackDown!, JBL wore a neck brace, to signify that he was recuperating from Undertaker's chokeslam.
+The next few weeks on SmackDown!, JBL wore a neck brace, to signify that he was recuperating from The Undertaker's chokeslam.
 On the August 26 episode of SmackDown!, Orlando Jordan defended the WWE Championship for JBL against The Undertaker.
-Undertaker won the match via disqualification following interference from JBL; as a result, JBL retained the title.
-The following week on SmackDown!, General Manager Theodore Long scheduled a Last Ride match at No Mercy between JBL and Undertaker.
+The Undertaker won the match via disqualification following interference from JBL; as a result, JBL retained the title.
+The following week on SmackDown!, General Manager Theodore Long scheduled a Last Ride match at No Mercy between JBL and The Undertaker.
 At No Mercy, JBL retained the title after interference by Heidenreich.